Ray Nicklas' Genealogy

 There is both a Individual Index and a Family Index available.
 You can switch between them by using the links at the top and bottom of the lists.The index is ordered by SURNAME, Birth Date, then First Name.
 Another index provided is for pictures provided here.

 This is a frames-oriented genealogy web site.
 You seem to be using a non-frames web browser.
 You will appreciate this site more with the frames, but all is not lost, as long as you can view tables.
 Use your browser's back button to bring you back to here.
 E-mail me at RayNicklas@aol.com if you would like to contact me about my genealogy, or about this web site.
-This page generated 17 Mar 2017 by Family Matters® genealogy software, Version 5.00.beta.
+This page generated 31 Jul 2023 by Family Matters® genealogy software, Beta Version 5.00.12.